laxmikant-ainapure/upcxx/docs/build-devel.md

   Use of `make gasnet-single list-networks` is sufficient to ensure one always gets the list of detected conduits.

+* `make dev-tests` and `make dev-check`
+  These are developer versions of `tests` and `check` which operate on nearly all tests and examples in the repo in both for both seq and par threadmode, and with the supported codemodes (both, unless `--enable-single` mode).
+  Tests requiring CUDA are included conditionally.
+  See "To add tests or examples", below, for information on how to control which tests and examples are included.
+Additionally, the variables `TEST_EXCLUDE_ALL`, `TEST_EXCLUDE_SEQ` and `TEST_EXCLUDE_PAR` are whitespace-separated lists of manual exclusions which can be set in the environment or on the make command line.
+For instance, since the current (as this is written) PGI compilers are crashing on `future.cpp`, one might run with the following to skip that specific test:
+    `make dev-check TEST_EXCLUDE_ALL=test/future.cpp`
+  By default, `dev-test-*` compiles all tests for all detected networks and `dev-check-*` compiles *and runs* all tests for only the default network.
+  One can set `NETWORKS` to override these defaults.

+* `make dev-{tests,check}-{opt,debug}`
+  These are versions of `dev-tests` and `dev-check` for a single codemode.

+* `make dev-run-tests` and `make dev-tests-clean`
+  Runs or removes tests build by `dev-{tests,check}{,-opt,-debug}` targets.

 All make targets described here (as well as those documented for the end-user in [INSTALL.md](../INSTALL.md)) are intended to be parallel-make-safe (Eg `make -j<N> ...`).
 Should you experience a failure with a parallel make, please